Anto-Jerin/Complete-business-analytics-of-AtliQ-Hardwares-the-computer-hardware-manufacturer/README.md

 ## Operational Objectives:

 #### 1. Insights on the
-  - Potential and feasiblity of growth opportunity.
+  - Potential and feasiblity of growth opportunities.
   - Pragmatic and competent targets for companies and countries
   - Cost-effectiveness of operations like determining
 &nbsp;